Xilinx/brevitas/src/brevitas_examples/stable_diffusion/README.md

   -d DEVICE, --device DEVICE
                         Target device for quantized model.
   -b BATCH_SIZE, --batch-size BATCH_SIZE
-                        Batch size.
-Default: 4 --prompt PROMPT       Manual prompt for testing.
-Default: An austronaut riding a horse on Mars.
+                        How many seeds to use for each image during validation.
+Default: 2 --prompt PROMPT       Number of prompt to use for testing.
+Default: 4.
+Max:
+                        4
+  --calibration-prompt CALIBRATION_PROMPT
+                        Number of prompt to use for calibration.
+Default: 2 --calibration-prompt-path CALIBRATION_PROMPT_PATH
+                        Path to calibration prompt --checkpoint-name CHECKPOINT_NAME
+                        Name to use to store the checkpoint.
+If not provided, no checkpoint is saved.
+  --path-to-latents PATH_TO_LATENTS
+                        Load pre-defined latents.
+If not provided, they are generated based on an internal seed.
   --resolution RESOLUTION
                         Resolution along height and width dimension.
 Default:
                         512.
+  --guidance-scale GUIDANCE_SCALE
+                        Guidance scale.
+  --calibration-steps CALIBRATION_STEPS
-  --output-path OUTPUT_PATH
+                        Percentage of steps used during calibration --output-path OUTPUT_PATH
                         Path where to generate output folder.
   --no-output-path      Disable Path where to generate output folder.